fenago/snowflake-intermediate/lab_python/getting_started_with_python.md

 conn.cursor().execute("YOUR SQL COMMAND")
 ```

-We first want to create a [virtual warehouse](https://docs.snowflake.com/en/user-guide/warehouses-overview.html).
+We first want to create a [virtual warehouse].
 Virtual warehouses contain the servers that are required for you to perform queries and DML operations with Snowflake.
 Creating one can be done by incorporating the `CREATE WAREHOUSE` SQL command.

 ```
 conn.cursor().execute("CREATE WAREHOUSE IF NOT EXISTS tiny_warehouse_mg")